 History

-The Holly Park Station opened May 19, 1943 as part of a housing project development for defense workers.
-After World War II, many families moved away and eventually the Seattle Housing Authority converted the complex into subsidized, low-income housing.
+After the war, many families moved away from the neighborhood.
+Eventually the Seattle Housing Authority converted the Holly Park complex into subsidized, low-income housing.

 Architecture